mrnul/TorrentClient/README.md

 # TorrentClient

-Attempting to make a torrent client in Python
+Attempting to make a torrent client in Python using asyncio

 So far...